Macrometacorp/docs/docs/akamai/akamai-sdk.md

 </TabItem>
 </Tabs>

-Last step would be to invoke Edge Worker with `invokeFunctionWorker` method:
+Last step would be to invoke Edge Worker with `invokeFunctionWorker` method or an API call:

 <Tabs groupId="modify-single">
 <TabItem value="javascript" label="JavaScript">